 Our specimens were similar in appearance to the caterpillars of Sorama bicolor, but Destolmia lineata appeared to:

-The caterpillar pupates in the soil.
+The caterpillar pupates in a loose cocoon between leaves.

 The species is found over most of mainland Australia, including: